The blood of martyrs is the seed of the Church – Tertullian (+240 A.D.)

 The first, or proto-, martyrs of the Church of Rome commemorate the untold number of Christians put to death under the reign of Nero, in the very first days of the Church, when to be a Christian meant more or less either to be a martyr, or prepare for that swift and noble path to heaven.
 They preceded not long before the deaths of saints Peter and Paul, and both under the reign of the same tyrant, so their feast follows theirs.
 Hence, along with the two pillars of the Church, we have the legions of incogniti, martyrs whose names are unknown to history, but known to God, Who rewarded their witness with an eternity of ineffable happiness.

-Nero’s persecution was the beginning of many in the years and centuries to follow: Domitian, Trajan, Hadrian, Marcus Aurelius, Decius, Valerian, Galerius, Diocletian, then, when Rome as it was known collapsed, there was the rise of the pagan religion from the Arabic deserts, Islam, as well as the northern pagan persecutors, the Norse and Vikings, which leads us into the Middle Ages, and the separation of the Protestants from the Church.
+Nero’s persecution was the beginning of many in the years and centuries to follow: Domitian, Trajan, Hadrian, Marcus Aurelius, Decius, Valerian, Galerius, Diocletian, then, when Rome as it was known collapsed, there was the rise of the pagan religion of Mohammad from the Arabic deserts, Islam – which Belloc describes as a Christian heresy.
+Add to these were the northern pagan persecutors, the Norse and Vikings, which leads us into the Middle Ages, and the separation of the various Protestants sects from the Church.
 They in turn persecuted Catholics, before the rise of the neo-paganism of the modern era, with the French Revolution, before we get into the era of atheistic Communism under its various guises, which has produced more martyrs than all the rest combined, and counting…

 As Pope Saint John Paul II would make clear two thousand years after Nero’s reign had perished in the fires of Rome: